Mermade/shins/source/asyncapi.html.md

 *Action to sign a user up.*

-Multiline description of what this action does.
+Multiline description of what this action does. **It allows Markdown.**
-Here you have another line.

 ### Headers